 Depression is a prevalent, chronic and recurrent disorder (Blazer et al. 1994; Judd, 1997), with severe costs for the individual, including impaired social and occupational functioning, ill health, increased mortality and suicide (Wulsin et al. 2004), and major economic costs for society (Layard, 2005; Ustun et al. 2004).
-Although randomized controlled trials (RCTs) indicate that psychological treatments (e.g. cognitive behavioural therapy, CBT) are efficacious for depression, its high prevalence means that other approaches are required to supplement individual psychotherapy
+Although randomized controlled trials (RCTs) indicate that psychological treatments (e.g. cognitive behavioural therapy, CBT) are efficacious for depression, its high prevalence means that other approaches are required to supplement individual psychotherapy to reduce overall depression morbidity.
+The development of non-traditional delivery systems has been recommended to optimize the accessibility of evidence-based interventions for all patients (Hollon et al. 2002; Layard, 2005).

-Non-traditional delivery systems include online computerized CBT programmes (Christensen et al. 2004), therapist-delivered internet CBT using instant messaging (Kessler et al. 2009) and guided self-help interventions (Gellatly et al. 2007), in which a trained worker supports the patient in implementing a self-help package, typically bibliotherapy.
+Non-traditional delivery systems include online computerized CBT programmes (Christensen et al. 2004), therapist-delivered internet CBT using instant messaging (Kessler et al. 2009) and guided self-help interventions (Gellatly et al. 2007), in which a trained worker supports the patient in implementing a selfhelp package, typically bibliotherapy.
 Such approaches are a key element within the low-intensity component of the Improving Access to Psychological Treatment (IAPT) initiative in the UK, and often involve variants of CBT that emphasize psychoeducation, require reduced therapist contact and/or can be delivered without face-to-face meetings.